Moby Grape Live

-Moby Grape Live is a 2010 album, released by Sundazed Records, of previously unissued live recordings of the band Moby Grape.
+Moby Grape Live is a 2010 album, released by Sundazed Music, of previously unissued live recordings of the band Moby Grape.
 Included are recordings of the band in its prime in 1966 and 1967, as well as 1969 recordings, subsequent to the 1968 collapse and departure of founding member Skip Spence.
 A particularly notable inclusion is the band's performance at the historic Monterey International Pop Festival.
 According to critic Mark Deming, "While Moby Grape's studio work might offer a clearer picture of the strength of their songs, Moby Grape Live does a brilliant job of revealing what made them great as a band, and the best tracks here should prompt any serious fan of late-'60s rock to reaffirm Moby Grape's status as one of the finest acts of their time."
 According to another reviewer, "After the essential debut record, this is the Moby Grape record I would recommend next."